svecosystem/formsnap/sites/docs/content/components/field.md

 ---
-title: <Form.Field />
+title: Field
-description: A component that provides necessary context for a field.
+description: Provides the necessary context for a form field.
 ---

-The `<Form.Field/>` component provides the necessary context for its children to react to changes in the form state, as well as provides necessary information about the field, such as the ids needed for aria attributes, and a lot more.
+The `Field` component provides the necessary context for its children to react to changes in the form state, as well as provides necessary information about the field, such as the ids needed for aria attributes, and a lot more.

-Each `<Form.Field/>` creates its own context, and the children of the field only access the immediate parent's context.
-This means that if you have nested fields, the children of the nested field will not have access to the parent field's context.
+Each `Field` creates its own context, and the children of the field only access the immediate parent's context.

 ## Props

-The `<Form.Field/>` component doesn't render an element itself, it strictly provides context.
+The `Field` component doesn't render an element, it strictly provides context.

 ```ts
 export type FieldProps<T extends Record<string, unknown>, U extends FormPath<T>> = {